 An expert on the history, policies and dynamics of innovation-driven entrepreneurial ecosystems, Fiona engages around the world with policy-makers and entrepreneurs to bring a more systematic approach to their entrepreneurial activities in universities, medical centers and beyond.
 As part of this engagement, she is a founder and serves as a co-director of the MIT Regional Entrepreneurship Acceleration Program (REAP).
 Fiona’s research focuses on the design of effective innovation and entrepreneurship policies and programs including competitions, accelerators, intellectual property rules.
 Some of her most widely read scholarship focuses on the role of women in science, commercialization and entrepreneurship.
-Most recently she has been examining the powerful role of philanthropists and foundations in shaping universities and their surrounding entrepreneurial ecosystems.
+Most recently she has been examining the powerful role of large corporations as well as philanthropists in shaping universities and their surrounding entrepreneurial ecosystems.
 Her work has been published widely in journals as diverse as Science, Nature, and the New England Journal of Medicine as well as economics and management journals.